Azrotronik/wlankiller/README.md

 LISTFILE should contain the MACs to avoid deauthing (whitelist) or to target (blacklist).

-the rest is self explanatory.
+the rest is self explanatory, requires the aircrack suite.

-don't use this, this script is not safe.
+hope you don't actually use this, this script is not safe, it was only made to kick public wifi squatters and take their place, maybe it will be usable sometime soon.